How to spend 48 hours in Houston

 We stayed at the Magnolia Hotel down town.
 Great for easy walking distance to Minute Maid Stadium to watch the Astros baseball team play – even if it was 36˚C!
 On the weekends it’s pretty dead down here, but you’re not far from the theatre district too.

-You’ll arrive from Auckland about 1.30pm, so we checked in by 2.30 and shut our eyes for a couple of hours, before heading down to the 2nd floor of the Magnolia’s free happy hour.
-If I’d had the energy I would have grabbed a cab to The Galleria to hit the shops.
-400 of them in fact.
+You’ll arrive from Auckland about 1.30pm, so we checked in by 2.30 and shut our eyes for a couple of hours, before heading down to the 2nd floor for the Magnolia free happy hour.
+If I’d had the energy I would have grabbed a cab to The Galleria to go shopping.
+400 shops in fact.
 But alas I looked at the back of my eyelids instead.

 I like to do some research before I arrive in a city, but there’s also nothing like asking the locals for their recommendations.